zhuangzhixian/ComGen_CBCMS_plus/README.md

 # ComGen for CBCMS+ (Compliance Policy Generator)

 This repository implements the **Compliance Policy Generator (ComGen)**, a Random Forest-based solution designed to generate compliance-related policies based on structured input features.
-The model is part of the CBCMS+ framework, enabling efficient, accurate, and real-time compliance policy generation for cross-border data transfers.
+The model is part of the CBCMS+ framework, enabling efficient, accurate, and real-time compliance policy generation, comprehensively supporting global software development.

 ## Features